STILL UNDEFEATED: 7-0 --- and we are the 2025 CLASS A, DIVISION I CHAMPS!

 2 months ago, Minisink Valley School District

-Congratulations and best wishes to the senior members of the Girls Varsity Wrestling Team: Patricia Deslandes, Giavanna Gangi, Shelby Potter and Vanessa Tepper!
-They were honored for the many contributions to the team’s success during the team’s Feb.
-4 Senior Night!
+Congratulations to the senior members of the Varsity Volleyball team who were honored for their many contributions to the team during their recent Senior Night!
+We wish you all the best!

 3 months ago, Minisink Valley School District